-- i) Word processors are not routinely provided for examinations, unless the test itself is computer based, and/or online, such as DIDA. - Hampstead School requires a proven history of need for individual students to use word processors in class outside of online exams and ICT lessons. , whether for extended writing or as part of their routine; and carried forward as evidence for their use in exams.
+- word processors are not routinely provided for examinations, unless the test itself is computer-based and/or online, such as the Diploma in Digital Applications (DiDA) - the school requires a proven history of need for individual students to use word processors in class outside of online exams and ICT lessons, whether for extended writing or as part of their routine.
+This history of need is then carried forward as evidence for their use in exams.

-3. Reasons for use of word processor in class and for exams
+3. Reasons for Use of Word Processor in Class & for Exams

-The following count as legitimate reasons to use a word processor in class:
+The following count as legitimate reasons to use a word processor in class and for exams:

-- Having a learning difficulty which has a substantial and long term adverse effect on their ability to write legibly; - A medical condition - A physical disability - A sensory impairment - Planning and organisational problems while writing by hand - Poor, illegible handwriting which has persisted despite handwriting interventions and/or Occupational Therapy support (ibid, section 5:8:4)
+- having a learning difficulty which has a substantial and long term adverse effect on the student's ability to write legibly - a medical condition - a physical disability - a sensory impairment - planning and organisational problems while writing by hand - poor, illegible handwriting which has persisted despite handwriting interventions and/or Occupational Therapy support.